 The FBI frequently receives requests for assistance with cellphone forensic, however, they have stated that their iPhone hacking method is perishable so these means are only temporary or so it seems.
 The people’s stance on this issue is very torn.
 Some believe that our digital privacy rights must be preserved and to do otherwise is un-American.
 On the other side, some people believe that safety should be above privacy, hidden information could save lives.
 Whatever the case may be the FBI is still undecided if they will inform Apple about how they accomplished the hack.

 As everyone knows hacking has become a nationwide issue.
 Seeing as this is a growing issue, your private accounts and security can be compromised.
 This is why Gallardo Law Firm is there to provide you with legal representation.
-If you’re privacy rights have been infringed on contact one of our criminal lawyer Miami today.
+If you’re privacy rights have been infringed on contact one of our criminal defense lawyer Miami today.